IEA ES Annex 39: Large Thermal Energy Storages for District Heating

 - Borehole Thermal Energy Storages (BTES)

-Austrian partners will play an important role in the consortium.
-Besides leading the Annex 39 as Operating Agent (AEE INTEWC), the participating Austrian institutes also contribute valuable knowledge and experience from completed and currently ongoing projects.
-In particular, Austrian institutes will actively collaborate on material related challenges for polymer liners (JKU Linz), the development of storage concepts and their evaluation (AIT, SOLID, AEE INTEC) as well as on aspects of the numerical simulation of large-scale heat storage systems (UIBK, AEE INTEC; AIT).
+The Austrian partners contributed different work to this collaborative project.
+In addition to leading Task 39 as Operating Agent (AEE INTEC), the Austrian institutes were active in material issues relating to polymer liners (JKU Linz), the development of storage concepts and their evaluation (AIT, SOLID, AEE INTEC) as well as issues relating to the simulation of earth basin heat storage (UIBK, AEE INTEC; AIT).

-- Development of new material testing procedures, water quality guidelines/recommendations, and a database of materials suitable for use in large-scale thermal storage;
+- A description of new material testing procedures, guidelines/recommendations for water quality and a draft database of materials suitable for use in large heat storage facilities.

-- Inventory and comparison of numerical models, validation datasets, and recommendations for large-scale heat storage simulation;
+- Inventory and comparison of numerical models, validation data sets and recommendations for the simulation of large heat storage facilities.

 Participants

-Austria (Operating Agent), Belgium, Canada, Switzerland, Germany, Denmark, Spain, France, Italy, Netherlands, Sweden, Turkey, United Kingdom
+Austria (Operating Agent), Canada, Denmark, France, Germany, Italy, Netherlands, Sweden, Switzerland, Turkey, United Kingdom, United States

 Contact Address